Muhammad-Hassan12/Model-Types-in-DL-NN/README.md

 # Contents
-I have covered the main three types "Binary Class-Classification", "Multiclass_Classification" and "Regression Problems".
+I have covered the main three types of ANN Classification Problems.
 All of them are covered in-depth.
 ## Note
 The Efficiency of model training can be different from computer to computer!